jgilles118/james_gilles/README.md

-# The best developer on EARTH!!James Gilles
+# The best developer on EARTH!!
+# James Gilles
-Let the fun begin!!
+Let the fun begin!!\
-Now on the Lenovo IdeaPad5!!
+Above is a small sample size of some projects and languages I am familiar with.